UOezkan/Week-5_Chess/protocol_template.md

 <span style="color:grey">

-## <span style="color:black"> __| Summary |__ </span>
+## <span style="color:black"> __| - Key Takeaways -|__ </span>

 <span style="color:grey">

 * Linear regression models the relationship between a dependent variable and one or more independent variables.
 * We can divide linear regression into two categories:
     * Simple linear regression: cases in which we only have one explanatory variable
-    * Multiple linear regression: cases in which we have more than one explanatory variable - multiple linear regression is not so easy to display Linear Regression can approximate a relationship, but it cannot prove causality.
+    * Multiple linear regression: cases in which we have more than one explanatory variable - multiple linear regression is not so easy to display
+    * Linear regression can approximate a relationship, but it cannot prove causality.
+* Linear regression can approximate a relationship, but it cannot prove causality.
+* Correlation measures the strength of the relationship
+* Regression quantifies the nature of the relationship
 * The model assumes linearity, zero-mean error, exogeneity, homoscedasticity, and no multicollinearity.
     * Linearity: The target variable and the coefficients of the explanatory variables are linearly related.
     * Zero-Mean Error: The mean of all residuals is zero.